salesforce/lwc-rfcs/text/0000-node-reactions.md

 Why should we *not* do this?
 Please consider:

 - Performance: Traversing the dom is not cheap.
 We need to think about memoization techniques to prevent repetitive traversal.
 This is of significant importance since the invocations are synchronous in nature.
-- Security: Can a malicious actor sniff and get access to hooks that they do not own?
-If they did, could utilize that hook and attack the subscriber by simulating an event.
+- Security: Can a malicious actor sniff and get access to callbacks that they do not own?
+If they did, could utilize that callback and attack the subscriber by simulating an event.
 - Native web components: When we switch to native web components, will this library become obsolete?

 ## Alternatives